weblicht/curb/src/components/GenericDisplay/README.md

 ## Components defined here

+`DataList`: given an array of data objects and a component to render individual items, generate an HTML list of that data

+`DataSelect`: given an array of data objects and a component to render individual options, generate an HTML select for the data

-`DataTable`: given an array of data and formatting information, generate an HTML table to display that data
+`DataTable`: given an array of data objects and formatting information, generate an HTML table to display that data

+`DataTableHeaders`: given a field map and a list of fields, generate an HTML table header

 `DataTableRow`: given a data object and a list of fields, generate an HTML table row containing its data.

-`DataTableHeaders`: given a field map and a list of fields, generate an HTML table header

 `DefList`: given a list of terms and a co-indexed list of definitions, generate an HTML definition list.

 `DelimitedArray`: given an array of data, pretty-print this data with delimiters as an HTML span.

+`List`: display an ordered or unordered list, depending on `ordered` prop

+`makeDisplayableContainer`: a higher-order component that abstracts the logic of various other container components (LexUnitsContainer, SynsetsContainer, etc.).